Fraud Blocker

 What should I Watch Out for?

-While complications from dermal fillers are rare, it’s crucial to be aware of certain signs that could indicate an infection or a more serious issue, such as a blocked artery.
+While complications are rare, it’s crucial to be aware of certain signs that could indicate an infection or a more serious issue, such as compromised circulation.
 These conditions require immediate attention to prevent further complications.
 If you experience any of the following symptoms after your treatment, it’s essential to contact Dr. Scott Allison right away for prompt evaluation and care:

 • Large or rapidly spreading bruises: While minor bruising is normal, unusually large or spreading bruises may signal a more serious issue.